Buying a Home With Creative Financing

-When interest rates jumped to 18% in the late 1970s, many buyers were forced out of the real estate market and creative financing sprang to life out that need.
-A lot of homes for sale were advertised with the initials OWC, meaning owner will carry (the owner financing).
+When interest rates jumped to 18% in the late 1970s, many buyers were forced out of the real estate market, and creative financing sprang to life out that need.
+A lot of homes for sale were advertised with the initials OWC, meaning the owner will carry (the owner financing).

 During this time period, anything and everything was done under the guise of creative financing.
 The pace was so frantic that many agents did not stop to consider whether the types of deals they were putting together were legal much less ethical.
 Just about any process that could be conceived, even if it wasn't a good idea, was often utilized.